 - load time: 2.7 s

 - images take up 89.24% of page size

 This shows that we have around 67% more better load time and the page looks around 5 times smaller.

 Please don’t grant these tests as a final set in stone thing, but remember that the load times can fluctuate as per the network conditions and the important factor here is that you can truly save the page size.

 - It helps for better user experience and SEO by loading pages faster.

-- It also provides smaller pages which are considered good for SEO.
+- It also provides smaller pages that are considered good for SEO.

-- It also means that, if you have smaller pages means you have small or less content which you can send to the visitor.
+- It also means that, if you have smaller pages means you have small or less content that you can send to the visitor.

 - It also provides better performances on devices like mobile and also for devices with low connection speed.

 This optimization process will help those kinds of users who are very much dependant on Elementor and things like custom page build using custom backgrounds and also the images which are a part of page design.